 What is the Food Like?

-Meals are the $11-15 range which while quite pricey for what you get but it’s not the sort of money to break the bank.
+Meals are in the $11-15 range which while quite pricey for what you get but it’s not the sort of money to break the bank.
 There are few exceptions to the fried fast food formula where you can grab something a bit fresher and healthier.
 But overall most restaurants differentiate more by theming than menu differences.

 It really isn’t bad food it’s just not great.
 It’s there to fill a hole and get you into the next ride queue.
 And there